Henrique-Lira/Henrique-Lira/README.md

 ### Hi there 👋
-I'm Student Full Stack Developer passionate about the best web and mobile development technologies.
+I'm a web and mobile development student passionate about the best development technologies.
 I have experience in projects freelance and personal, using HTML, CSS, JavaScript.
 I am a student of the Discorver and Ignite training at Rocketseat, where I am learning in practice the most modern technology for web and mobile development.
 I'm looking for opportunities in the area of web/mobile development.

 - 🎓 Academic education: Analysis and Systems Development in Unifavip Wyden (2020 - Moment)
 - 📚 Online courses: ProgBR Of Igor Oliveira (Ago/2021 - Moment)  &  Rocketseat (Nov/2021 - Moment)